MichaelEder1/JavaScript/Scissor Rock Paper Game/README.md

-# Rock, Scissor, Paper Game
+# Scissor, Rock, Paper Game

-This application is about the classic scissors, stone, paper game.
+This application is about the classic scissors, rock, paper game.
 The principle is simple: first you choose your "object", than the computer picks one.
 After that, you will see what the computer has picked and if you have won, lost or it is a draw.

 The computer picks a random element -> in background there is an array in which all possible options are stored.
 Via a random variable, the computer access an element in array.